 Until we heal this very deep fissure within the Christian community, I think Christianity will always be dumping its prejudices upon the victim of choice.
 Right now, gay people are a popular victim.
 The church is torn up trying to condemn gay people and excommunicate those who don’t condemn gay people.
 The Jesus I know says no matter who you are, no matter what you’ve done, no matter what you’ve been, you are the object of my love.
 That’s very different from what I hear from pulpits.

 You say an argued prejudice is a dying prejudice.

 We wouldn’t be debating homosexuality if it weren’t a dying issue.
 What happens is that every prejudice depends upon a definition that justifies it.
 The definition that justifies prejudice toward gay people is that homosexuality is a moral choice that they make because they are mentally sick or morally depraved.
 Nobody in medicine or science believes that today.
 So, the definition is dying and that’s why we’re having a debate about it.
 That definition will die.

 The reason women couldn’t vote until 1920 was because we defined women as intellectually incapable of making that decision.
 The reason blacks were able to be enslaved is that we defined them as sub-human.
-Even in wartime we can’t kill Iraqi human beings we have to kill terrorists.
+Even in wartime, we can’t kill Iraqi human beings — we have to kill “terrorists.”
 You have to dehumanize your victims before you can kill them.

 Who is this God that we meet in Jesus if it’s not this superhero God?

-Whosoever founder and Editor Emeritus Rev. Candace Chellew is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians.
+Whosoever founder and Editor Emeritus Rev. Candace Chellew (she/her) is the author of Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians.
 She earned her masters of theological studies at Emory University’s Candler School of Theology, was ordained in December 2003, and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
 She serves as the spiritual director of Jubilee!
 Circle in Columbia, S.C., and blogs at Motley Mystic.